Alternate Fellowship Campaigns, pt. 2

 Nightmare: Humans, elves, dwarves, or lildraken born with soulscars.
 This makes them feared and shunned by polite society, though they’re no more evil than anyone else.
 Nightmares are pale, with small horns and/or odd markings on their bodies.
 Their special ability is Alternate Form: any time they wish, they can embrace their Nightmare-ness, ignore magical penalties for armor, and cast spells without verbal or somatic components.
 In this form their skin turns chalk white and their horns grow more pronounced.
 Either form is weak to silver weapons and various elemental damage types, depending on their parentage.

 Lykant: Lykants (or sometimes “Lykans,” inconsistently) are humanoids with fur, tails, and animal ears.
 You knew they had to be in here somewhere.
-The original indigenous people of Alfleim.
+The original indigenous people of Alframe.
 Their special ability is Beast Form, which turns their head entirely into an animal’s and strengthens their muscles.
 While in this form, they also have Darkvision and can’t speak any language but Lykant.

 Lildraken: Dragonborn with wings and no breath weapon.
 Count as “humanoids” because Lumiere said so during the god war.
 Special abilities include Scaly Hide, Tail Whip, and Wings of the Wind, which gives them one minute of flight per day.